marceldegraaf/marceldegraaf/README.md

 ### Hi there! 👋🏼

 I'm a tech guy, building scalable and easy-to-use software to solve complex problems.
+I love working with the [Elixir](https://elixir-lang.org/) programming language and I have a soft spot for ops/sysadmin related challenges.

 Currently co-founder and CTO at [Walter](https://walterliving.com), bringing transparency and peace-of-mind to the housing market.